Znow/znow.github.io/_posts/2021-04-23-consume-abp-api-from-flutter-app.md

 }
 ```

-Next we will create a model for use in our auth:
+Next we will create a model for use in our auth.
+The model will hold the accessToken, which can be used in subsequent requests to the API.
+The model also holds some simple methods to retrieve users, and user details for the the user requesting.

 **YourApp/lib/core/models/yourapi_api.dart**